scalingexcellence/usb-iss/README.md

     ./usbiss <path to your terminal tty device (/dev/tty...)>

 The program right now reads some analog values from the pins configured as Analog Inputs.
 The infrastructure can easily support/implements tons of further improvements.

+Todo:

+- Put a timeout on the reads/writes (they occasionally fail)